refmdio/sample-plugin/docs/overview.md

 1. `mount(container, host)` is called by the app when the `/sample/<docId>` route is matched.
 2. The plugin reads `docId` from the current path/query parameters.
-3. Records for that document are fetched via `host.api.listRecords('sample', docId, 'sample')`.
+3. Records for that document are fetched via `host.exec('host.records.list', { docId, kind: 'sample' })`.
 4. Markdown entered in the textarea is rendered using `host.api.renderMarkdown`, and `host.ui.hydrateAll` enhances the output.

 From this point, the user can: